AceyJS/acey/README.md

 ## 5. Store
 `./src/ascey/store.ts`
 ```
-import { createStore, bindStates } from 'react-ascey'
+import { createStore, bindControllers } from 'react-ascey'
-import UIState from '../states/ui'
+import UIController from '../controllers/ui'

 /*
-   bindStates is bindinng the states with the store,
+   bindControllers is binding the controllers with the store,
    it takes two parameters:
-     - 1. An array of instanced States
+     - 1. An array of instanced Controllers
-     - 2. Object of reducers. (if you still want to work with in a redux way on some parts.
+     - 2. Object of reducers. (if you still want to work in a redux way on some parts.
          E.g if you want to connect your router with the store)
 */
-const store = bindStates([ UIState ] /*, { router: connectRouter(history) } */  ),
+const store = bindControllers([ UIController ] /*, { router: connectRouter(history) } */  ),

 export default store
 ```